labeattie/testpreviewsite/_posts/2022-01-31-vba-lake-bridges.md

 Not too speedy or glamorous eh?
 Not to worry.
 I had just finished teaching myself the basics VBA in Excel and I was beginning to learn more about SAP2000's capabilities to interact with Excel.
 Notably for the approach I took, you can export or import an entire model definition to or from an Excel file.
 I realized I could do something with this to speed up the process, so I got to work.

 I took about 30 hours to create my first major macro.
-It worked like this.
+It worked like this:

 You have a SAP model created of the entire bridge except for the soil-springs, and you export its definition to Excel.
 You save your LPile output with all of the soil-spring data to a text file.
 You open the macro-enabled Excel sheet I had made and the model definition Excel file at the same time.
 You paste the LPile output into Excel, and you click run.
 You then reimport the (now edited) definition file into SAP2000 and voila, the soil-springs are in there!